mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: 10s

 The timeout for the replica synchronization done by `causal_reads`.
-The default value is 10 seconds.

 The timeout is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
 If no explicit unit